Yiwen543/6895-midterm-project/README.md

 ## 🚀 How to Run the System

-Because we have included the fine-tuned LoRA weights directly in this repository, the project is configured to run **out-of-the-box** locally without requiring Google Drive mounting.
+Because we have included the fine-tuned LoRA weights directly in this repository, the project is configured to run **out-of-the-box** locally.
+We also provided a toggle for running via Google Colab.

 **Step 1: Set up Hugging Face Token**
 You need a valid Hugging Face token to download the base model (`Qwen/Qwen2.5-3B-Instruct`).
 Open `src/MindKeeper_main.ipynb`, locate the environment variable configuration in the first cell, and insert your token:

     os.environ["HF_TOKEN"] = "your_hf_token_here"

-**Step 2: Verify Relative File Paths**
+**Step 2: Choose the Run Environment (Local vs Colab)** In the first cell of `MindKeeper_main.ipynb`, we provided an environment toggle block.
-The paths to the dataset, RAG corpus, and LoRA weights are already configured using relative paths.
-As long as you run the notebook from within the `src/` directory, no changes are needed:
+- **For Local Execution (Default):** No changes are needed.
+The relative paths (`../lora_weights`) will work automatically as long as you run the notebook from within the `src/` directory.

-    adapter_path = "../lora_weights"
-    CORPUS_PATH = "../data/medical_corpus.jsonl"
-    EVAL_DATASET_PATH = "../data/uniformed_dementia_finetuning_dataset.jsonl"
+- **For Google Colab Execution:** Comment out the `[LOCAL MODE]` block, uncomment the `[COLAB MODE]` block, and ensure your paths map correctly to your mounted Google Drive folder.

 **Step 3: Execute the Pipeline**
 Simply "Run All" cells in the `MindKeeper_main.ipynb` notebook.
 The script will automatically: